The best hotels in Sliema

 The Three Cities across the Grand Harbour from Sliema are undervisited and genuinely interesting.
 The Vittoriosa water taxi from Sliema Strand takes 15 minutes.
 Most tourists skip them entirely, which means you will often have the narrow streets largely to yourself.

-Sliema's best neighborhoods
+Sliema's best hotel regions

 Sliema runs along a peninsula with distinct areas: the bustling Tower Road promenade, upscale Tigné Point, quieter Qui-si-Sana to the west, and the Strand waterfront.
 Each has its own character and price range.